+'''

 ACPI_ERROR ((AE_INFO, "ACPICA example error message"));

+'''

-ACPI Error (examples-0187): ACPICA example error message [20080926]
+ACPI Error: ACPICA example error message [20080926]

-The AE_INFO macro is required and automatically injects the module name and line number into the invoation of AcpiError.
+The AE_INFO macro is required and automatically injects the module name and line number into the invocation of AcpiError.
 Note the use of double parentheses which are required in order to pass the parameters to the printf OSL functions.

-AcpiException and ACPI_EXCEPTION 8.11.4
+8.11.4 AcpiException and ACPI_EXCEPTION

-Print a formatted error string with decoded ACPICA exception code void AcpiException (const char UINT32 ACPI_STATUS const char) PARAMETERS ModuleName, LineNumber, Status, Format, ModuleName The name of the currently executing module or filename.
-LineNumber The current line number within the currently executing module.
+Print a formatted error string with decoded ACPICA exception code

+void

+AcpiException (

+const char ModuleName,

+UINT32 LineNumber,

+ACPI_STATUS Status,

+const char Format,

+...)

 Status ACPICA status to be decoded and displayed.
-Format A standard printf-style format string.